 PDFNet.AddResourceSearchPath to include the CAD Module.
 The same lines of code can be used to integrate the module in your application or project.

 The CAD2PDFTest sample also shows how to check if a file is of RVT file format and uses CADConvertOptions to convert to PDF (currently only supported on Windows).

-For best results CADModule requires access to fonts (SHX and TTF) used in the drawing.
-If requisite fonts are not embedded in the drawing and not installed on your server, the CAD Module will use its own bundled fonts (located in the in
+For best results, the CAD Module requires access to the fonts (SHX, RSC and TTF) used in the drawing.
+If the requisite fonts are not embedded in the drawing and not installed on your server, the CAD Module will use its own bundled fonts (located in the in

 On Linux CADModule uses OpenGL API for rendering 3D objects.
 In a headless server environment (i.e., without monitors/graphical drivers) implementation of OpenGL specification needs to be provided.
 One such implementation is Mesa.
 On headless Linux you may need to install